Flying Witch: Anime

 An anime television series adaptation aired from April 10 to June 26, 2016.
 (Note: NTV listed the air dates for the series on Saturday at 26:25, which is effectively Sunday at 2:25 a.m.
 JST.)
 The opening theme of the anime is Shanranran (シャンランラン) by miwa featuring 96 Neko (96猫), while the ending theme is Everyday Magic (日常の魔法, Nichijō no mahō) by Minami Shinoda and Eri Suzuki.
 Sentai Filmworks has licensed the series in North America and produced an English dub.
-Animatsu Entertainment has licensed the series in the UK.
+Animatsu Entertainment initially licensed the series in the United Kingdom.
+However, the release was cancelled after the company was dissolved at the end of 2019.
+Eventually, MVM Films acquired the series in the United Kingdom and Ireland and released it with a collector's edition on October 9, 2023.